Morphsuits: Corporate

 As of 2011, the partners had no direct employees, with all roles being outsourced.
 As of summer 2011, that included a Chinese manufacturer, warehouses in the United States, United Kingdom, and Australia, and a customer contact centre in Fife.
 In 2012, Mishal Verjee was added as Marketing Director.
 One September 2012 article cited AFG in employing 21 staff at five sites worldwide, but did not clarify if they were direct or outsourced.

 The founding entrepreneurs have spoken publicly about their dislike for UK tax rules, which make "company owners pay 40 percent on any sum taken out in dividends above £35,000, against only 10 percent if they were to sell their business."
 They have suggested incentives to expand operations would be more beneficial than "inducements" to sell their company.
 The company received overtures from private equity investors in 2011, since their Ernst & Young Entrepreneur of the Year Awards nomination in Scotland, that year; they have suggested the business has kept them too busy to consider any of the offers.

 In February 2012, the company (as AFG Media) received a £600,000 loan from Barclays Corporate.

 In July 2012, Business Growth Fund invested £4.2 million in AFG, the size of its stake was unannounced, but their firm generally takes between 10% and 40% of the share capital.
 The investment was meant to help product development, the MorphKids line, and develop supply chain as the company looks to expand in the US, Europe, Mexico, Russia, Japan and China.
 Ralph Kugler was introduced as chairman of the company's board, and Duncan Macrae also added to the board.

 They have a low rate of product return, at just 1%, which they credit to the limited SKU (stock-keeping unit), allowing them to ensure consistent quality of the product.

-At least some products are sourced through Alibaba.